Transform Spaces. Inspire Minds.

 Tharwa Sea Front

-The Mujassam Watan Urban Sculpture Challenge invites architects and artists to shape Saudi Arabia’s evolving public spaces with designs that reflect its rich heritage and dynamic future.
-Whether creating for the vital Abu Hadriyah Road or the vibrant Tharwa Sea Front, participants have the opportunity to craft sculptures that inspire, connect, and leave a lasting impact.
-Join the 7th Edition of the Competition and contribute to the Kingdom’s cultural landscape through creativity and innovation.
+The Mujassam Watan Urban Sculpture Challenge invites architects and artists to shape Saudi Arabia’s evolving public spaces through designs that reflect both its rich heritage and dynamic future.
+Whether responding to the strategic Salwa Road, a key regional gateway, or the vibrant Tharwa Sea Front in Al-Khobar, participants have the opportunity to create architectural sculptures that inspire, connect, and leave a lasting impact.
+Join the 8th edition of the competition and contribute to the Kingdom’s cultural landscape through creativity and innovation.

 Join.
 Create.
 Inspire.